PraelHacks/htb-comments/initial-enumeration-of-the-domain.md

 ## Recommendations

-- Disable Name Resolution  using the `-nn` flag to avoid DNS and service lookups:
+- Update the command in the materials to disable Name Resolution  using the `-nn` flag to avoid DNS and service lookups:
   ```bash
   sudo tcpdump -i ens224 -nn
   ```